Image: The CBE Arctic team. From the left – Christian, Selma, Kristoffer, Tone, Mari, David and Brenda.

 Students

-Christian Nilsson is writing his PhD on community structure and functioning of worm-forest ecosystems at Arctic hydrothermal vents and cold seeps as part of the WormFEST project.
+Christian L. Nilsson is writing his PhD on community structure and functioning of worm-forest ecosystems at Arctic hydrothermal vents and cold seeps as part of the WormFEST project.
 ORCID.

 Alumni